hbprasad0110-rgb/AI-Analytics-Copilot/README.md

 ## ⚙️ Prerequisites

-Install the following on your machine:
+Install the following on your machine before start:

 - **Python 3.10+**
 - **PostgreSQL 15**